yale-bis-620-fall-2023/midterm-project-adanrivas/README.md

 lumping factors and did partially implement, but did not have the time to properly integrate into the app.

+I added an extra feature of flipping the axes if more than 6 conditions are shown to avoid cluttering on the axis labels.

 ## P3) Add a drop-down menu to subset queries on sponsor tpye

 I created an additional `selectInput` called `sponsor_type` and use it